Spacechrist/ThreatFoxQuery/README.md

 4. `ip.port.txt` - Contains all IP:Port combinations.
 5. `url.domain.txt` - Contains all domains.

-## License:
-This tool is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it!

 ---

 ### Final Structure of the Repository: